BEAD Challenge Process

 The BEAD Challenge Process

-Please note that the map and data currently provided is intended for preview only.
-Deduplication and updating to Version 4 of the Broadband Serviceable Locations Fabric, released on May 14, 2024 (showing National Broadband Map Availability Data as of December 31, 2023) is currently underway.
-The final map and data downloads will be released here the week of June 24, 2024.
+The BEAD Challenge map and data reflect Version 4 of the Broadband Serviceable Locations Fabric, released on May 14, 2024 (showing National Broadband Map Availability Data as of December 31, 2023), the result of the deduplication process, and incorporate California’s Pre-Challege modifications.

 The BEAD Challenge Process will determine which locations and community anchor institutions within the state are eligible for BEAD funding.
 This is an opportunity to provide feedback to NTIA on the FCC National Broadband Map that will inform locations eligible for BEAD funding.